Skip to main content

 0

 If your dream schools have highly selective admissions, a 3.3 GPA may not be strong enough.
-One strategy for students whose GPA is keeping them from admission to their dream school is to attend community college first, get their grades up, and transfer to a four-year school.
+One strategy for students whose GPA is preventing them from gaining acceptance at their dream school is to attend community college first, improve their grades, and transfer to a four-year school.

 CollegeVine’s free chancing calculator can help you better understand how your grades stack up at over 1,600 schools.
-It also provides insight into how other aspects of your application—like course rigor, test scores, and extracurricular activities—affect your odds of admission and is a valuable tool for both building your college list and identifying strengths and weaknesses on your profile.
+It also provides insight into how other aspects of your application—including course rigor, test scores, and extracurricular activities—affect your odds of admission.
+The tool is valuable for both building your college list and identifying strengths and weaknesses in your profile.

 How Do Colleges Evaluate GPAs?